 Declaration on the Rights of Indigenous Peoples (2007) and the Declaration on the Elimination of Violence against Women (1993).

-In the context of the Women at Work Centenary Initiative, new research and data is being generated, women at work dialogues are being undertaken, as well as advocacy, with a focus on issues that are more and more being recognized as obstacles to decent work for women and where further work is needed, namely: unequal pay, unequal distribution and undervaluation of care work (paid and unpaid), and violence.
-The Initiative was introduced to better understand why progress on delivering on decent work for women has been so slow globally, and far less than hoped for by now.
-The Initiative is to identify innovative action that could give new impetus to the ILO’s work on gender equality and non-discrimination, including in the context of the High level Panel on the Future of Work and the possible Future of Work Declaration.
+In the context of the Women at Work Centenary Initiative, new research and data is being generated, dialogues on women at work are being organized, as well as advocacy, with a focus on issues that are increasingly being recognized as obstacles to decent work for women and where further work is needed, namely: unequal pay, unequal distribution and undervaluation of care work (paid and unpaid), and violence.
+The Initiative was introduced to better understand why progress on delivering results on decent work for women has been so slow globally, and far less than hoped for by now.
+The Initiative is to identify innovative action that could give new impetus to ILO’s work on gender equality and non-discrimination, including in the context of the High-level Panel on the Future of Work and the possible Future of Work Declaration.